VelislavKarastoychev/bigNumber/README.md

 ```
 **_absLt(n)_ or _absoluteLesser(n)_**

-Returns '''true''' if the first number is lesser than the second and '''false''' otherwise
+Returns true if the first number is lesser than the second and false otherwise

 _Example_
 ```javascript